CapriaFranco/vit-gestor/README.en.md

 - **Dynamic position system** according to game system
 - **Custom success and error pages**
 - **Friendly routing** with .htaccess
+- **Smart WhatsApp links** (auto-detects mobile/desktop)
+- **Cross-browser compatibility** optimized with autoprefixer
+- **Pattern validations** for Spanish special characters
+- **Field length configuration** (3-100 chars for team, 4-100 for members/color)
+- **Registered teams view** organized by cycles (Basic/Superior)
+- **Visual indicators** for substitutes and captains
+- **Real-time statistics counters**
+- **Consistent design** with registration form
+- **Optimized tables** with horizontal scroll
+- **Improved spacing** in forms for mobile devices

+## 📊 Versions

+### 🚀 Current: v0.1.3
+- ✅ Registered teams page with organization by cycles
+- ✅ Visual indicators for substitutes and captains
+- ✅ Real-time statistics counters
+- ✅ Consistent design with registration form
+- ✅ Optimized tables with horizontal scroll
+- ✅ Improved spacing in forms for mobile devices

+### 📝 Complete history
+See [CHANGELOG.md](CHANGELOG.md) for detailed change history.

 ## 📱 Usage

+### Registration
 1. Access the main page
 2. Complete the form step by step
 3. Submit the registration
 4. Receive success confirmation

+### View Registered Teams
+1. Access `/teams` to view all registered teams
+2. Teams are organized by cycles (Basic/Superior)
+3. View team details, members, and positions
+4. Use the legend to understand position indicators

 ## 🤝 Contributing